microsoft/CNTK/bindings/python/examples/Notebooks/CNTK_101_LogisticRegression/CNTK_101_LogisticRegression.md

 ```

 ## Data Generation
-Lets generate some syntetic data emulating the cancer example using `numpy` library.
-We have two features (thus the data is 2 dimensional)  each either being to one of the 2 classes (benign:blue dot or malignant:red dot).
+Let us generate some synthetic data emulating the cancer example using `numpy` library.
+We have two features (represented in two-dimensions)  each either being to one of the two classes (benign:blue dot or malignant:red dot).

-In our example, each observation in the training data has a label (blue vs. red) corresponding to each observation (set of features - age and size).
-In this example, we have 2 classes represened by labels 0 or 1, thus a  binary classification task.
+In our example, each observation in the training data has a label (blue or red) corresponding to each observation (set of features - age and size).
+In this example, we have two classes represened by labels 0 or 1, thus a  binary classification task.

 ```python